Many happy birthdays to a range of historical and cultural notables!!

 1939: George Lazenby

-One of many James Bonds sourced from the various corners of the Commonwealth, Lazenby’s best film choice was in the seminal hack-chop-suey movie, The Man From Hong Kong (1975).
+One of many James Bonds sourced from the various corners of the Commonwealth, Lazenby’s best film part was in the seminal hack-chop-suey movie, The Man From Hong Kong (1975).

 1942: Werner Herzog